 The TOE portfolio delivers high-performance, scaling and flexibility to support a full array of IP and MPLS services and functions for service provider, web scale and enterprise networks.
-The collection of 7750 SR Family includes a wide range of physical platforms that share a mutual architecture and feature set.
+The collection of 7750 series SRs includes a wide range of physical platforms that share a mutual architecture and feature set.
 This allows Nokia customers to select the platform that best addresses their unique business goals and fulfills their scale, density, space, power, and value-added service requirements without compromising on quality or features.
 The 7750 series are chassis-based routers.
 The TOE supports a full array of network functions and services, achieving scale and efficiency without compromising versatility.
 It provides highly available service delivery mechanisms that maximize network stability and minimize service interruptions.
 Every Nokia 7750 series routing appliance is a whole routing system that provides a variety of high-speed interfaces (only Ethernet is within scope of the evaluation) for various scale of networks and various network applications.
 The TOE utilizes a common Nokia SR OS firmware, features, and technology for compatibility across all platforms.
+The SR-1e does support MACsec functionality but the MACsec functionality is not in the scope of this evaluation.